 Explicit Demands Are Likelier to Be Rejected

 Let’s now make an effort to take the example of being forced to watch a video on someone else’s phone and broaden the perspective.
 What can we learn from people’s lack of desire to commit to things they have no say in?
 You’ll meet people who have a tendency to reject things that you ask them to do.
 Even if your intentions are good, people don’t like being told what to do without a chance to rebut.
 Explicit demands for attention do not work effectively in increasing the likelihood of making people do the things that you want them to.

-You can’t ask people to laugh at your jokes, and can’t negotiate with a crush of yours to be liked back by them.
-Do not strive to be explicit in your management of the ones around you.
-Explicitness is easy to reject, and its edges are too sharp.
-You should recognize desire for autonomy in people quickly, and refrain from explicitly asking them to do anything.
+You can’t ask people to laugh at your jokes, and can’t negotiate with a crush of yours to be loved back by them.
+Striving to be explicit in your management of the ones around you seems to be a misstep that many leaders take.
+Explicitness is easy to reject; its edges are too sharp.
+You should recognize a desire for autonomy in people quickly, and refrain from explicitly asking them to ignore that desire.
 Keeping this in mind, we are left with the option of empowering the ones around us and attempting to align their interests with ours.

 The Quick Cycle of Presenting Reasons and Gathering Feedback

 Shaping the behavior of the ones around you while still allowing them to feel a sense of control over their own actions is a difficult thing to do.
 That goal is rooted in enticing them to believe that whatever you want them to do is a good idea.
 Explaining your reasoning for why things must be done in the manner that you propose can help.
 If managing a group and attributing tasks to members of your team, ensure to always make an attempt at allowing the roots of your ideas to grow inside their minds, rather than forcing a full fledged thought into their fertile soil.